dierickster/Working-with-nodeMCU-and-friends/README.md

 Unlike the original board the nodeMCU can be used with a breadboard, and has the programming interface and USB connector integrated.
 Being more costly than the ESP8266 board (about 4-5 times more expensive) the development board is still pretty cheap.
 The ESP32 board is firmly soldered onto the nodeMCU.
 Until now, I've not seen a true development board where the ESP32 can be interchanged and after development and programmed put into the final target enviroment.

+What you can expect here (after this long introduction): I will use this space for accumulating my experience with and thoughts about *nodeMCU* and its friends.